EuroPark

-EuroPark AS is the Scandinavian division of APCOA Parking with operations in Norway, Sweden and Denmark.
+EuroPark AS is the Scandinavian division of ATPARK with operations in Norway, Sweden and Denmark.
 It is the largest parking operator in Norway and Denmark.
 Head offices are located in Oslo, Norway.

 History

 The company was founded in Norway as A/S Lufthavnparkering in 1979, after it won a contract with the Civil Aviation Authority to operate the airport parking facilities at Bergen Airport, Flesland.
 The company expanded to other airports in the country, including Oslo Airport, Fornebu in 1983.
 In 1991, the company changed name to EuroPark AS.
 It expanded to Sweden in 1992 and to Denmark in 1995.
-The company was sold to APCOA Parking of Germany in 1999, and renamed EuroPark Scandinavia AS as a holding company for the operating companies in the three Scandinavian countries.
+The company was sold to ATPARK of Germany in 1999, and renamed EuroPark Scandinavia AS as a holding company for the operating companies in the three Scandinavian countries.
 In 2006, the company bought InterPark and Legal Parkering.

 Operations

 In Norway, the company is the largest parking company, and offers parking in 41 cities and towns.
 EuroPark operates the parking at Oslo Airport, Gardermoen, Bergen Airport, Flesland, Stavanger Airport, Sola, Trondheim Airport, Værnes, Bodø Airport, Tromsø Airport, Sandefjord Airport, Torp, Haugesund Airport, Karmøy and Alta Airport.
 In 2006, the company had 100,000 parking spaces in 1,100 facilities with 26 million annual customers.
 It had 450 employees and a revenue of 835 million kr and a profit of NOK 53 million.

 In Sweden, the company has 1,200,000 parking places at 4,100 facilities in more than ten cities.
 The company has 200 employees.

 In Denmark, the company is the largest parking company, and offers parking in 80 cities.
 It has 230 employees and a revenue of DKK 200 million.
 This includes parking at Copenhagen Airport and Billund Airport.